 Up next on our list of the best isolation headphones for drummers we have the affordable Alesis DRP100 Drummer Headphones, that offer a good level of sound and noise isolation and are comfortable to wear.

 The Alesis DRP100 drumming headphones are outfitted with 40mm drivers that capture a full range of sound and deliver a tight low end.
-The sound isn’t as good as the Vic Firth drummer headphones, but these are a more affordable pair.
+The sound wasn’t as good as the Vic Firth drummer headphones, but these are a more affordable pair.

 For the price, these drummer headphones are comfortable to wear for longer periods of time.
-The sweat-proof silicone headband fits well, and the overall design is lightweight, which helps make them feel less obstructive while you play.

 What makes these some of the best headphones for drummers is the price.
 They are a bargain, and although the sound isn’t exceptional – they are good enough for drum practice, and they’ll protect your hearing!